AlexArms/AlexArms/README.md

 I recently decided to pursue software engineering as a career path, so here I am.
 I started with a couple bootcamp's basic prep courses, and some miscellaneous Youtube videos.
 I ended up going through one of the bootcamps (Hack Reactor) and am now looking for my first development role!

-The primary technologies I am comfortable with can be found under the technologies section, but I've also got some expeirence with these...
+The primary technologies I am comfortable with can be found down in the technologies section, but I've also got some expeirence with these...
 - MySQL
 - MongoDB / Mongoose
 - Docker